aakash-patidar/Digital-Music-Store-Analysis-using-SQL-and-Tableau/README.md

 - Act

 ## About the company
-Beatbox is a digital music store company that sells digital audio files of music recordings over the Internet.
-Collecting data on album, artist, customer, employee, genre and playlist has allowed Beatbox to provide customers gain ownership of a license to use the music files.
-Jason Furtado, Beatbox’s cofounder and Chief Creative Officer believes that an analysis of music playlist data would reveal more opportunities for growth.
+Beatbox is a pioneering digital music store company that offers a vast collection of digital audio files from various albums and artists, providing customers with licensed ownership of their favorite music.
+By meticulously gathering data on albums, artists, customers, genres, and playlists, Beatbox aims to enhance user experience and discover new growth opportunities.
+Jason Furtado, the cofounder and Chief Creative Officer, is particularly interested in analyzing music playlist data to uncover emerging trends and tailor personalized recommendations for their diverse user base.

 ## Tools Used
 - Microsoft Excel: Data Cleaning